bodias/machine-learning/projects/capstone/capstone_report_template.md

 ### Algorithms and Techniques
 To answer the main challenge question, *"Can you predict how capable each applicant is of repaying a loan?"*, a Supervised Machine Learning model will be trained using the data described in the previous section.
 The trained classifier then will outputs, given some input data, if the customer is able to repay the loan.

-The selected classification algorithms are Random Forests and XGBoost.
+The selected classification algorithms are Random Forest and XGBoost.
 The former will be used as baseline, because is a classical Ensemble Algorithm, the latter is a recent approach widely used in Kaggle competitions.
 Each model will be assessed using validation data and the one with the best AUC will be selected for the next step.

-Random forests is a classical ensemble algorithm invented by Breiman and Cutler.
+Random Forest is a classical ensemble algorithm invented by Breiman and Cutler.
 It was chosen as a baseline because it's a simple method - and by its ensemble nature does not require much feature engineering - with a decent performance, and runs efficiently on large tabular, structured data.
 Although it works well with predefined parameters, it doesn't handle missing data.
 So, in order to train the model, all  missing values must be treated either removing the feature or imputing data.

 XGBoost is a scalable machine learning system for tree boosting, which is used widely by data scientists to achieve state-of-the-art results on many machine learning challenges.
 Both selected methods are classified as Tree Ensemble Models, whose the final prediction for a given example is the sum of predictions from each tree.
-Below is a figure that shows in a simple way how an Tree Ensemble Model works.
+Below is a figure that shows in a simple way how a Tree Ensemble Model works.

 ![Tree Ensemble Models](home_credit/images/tree_model.png)